isomerpages/pris-test/_corrections-process/About Corrections/Rehabilitation Process.md

 description: ""
 third_nav_title: About Corrections
 ---
-The Singapore Prison Service (SPS) is a key partner in the criminal justice system.
-As a correctional agency, our mandate lies in enforcing safe and secure custody and facilitating rehabilitation for offenders.
-Through rehabilitation, offenders undergo positive transformation and return to society as contributing citizens, helping to keep Singapore a safe and secure home.

-SPS adopts a throughcare approach in the rehabilitation of offenders.
+The Singapore Prison Service adopts a throughcare approach in the rehabilitation of offenders.
 This change process begins in prison and continues when the offender returns to society.
 Programmes and interventions, informed by evidence and the Risk-Needs-Responsivity (RNR) Model, are designed to address the offenders’ criminogenic thinking and behaviour, improve prosocial skills, enhance employability and other protective factors.

+Through rehabilitation, offenders undergo positive transformation and return to society as contributing citizens, helping to keep Singapore a safe and secure home.

 The rehabilitation journey for the offender can be divided into two key phases – [Incare (in prison)](/corrections-process/about-corrections/incare) and [Aftercare (in the community)](/corrections-process/about-corrections/aftercare).

 [![](/images/Rehabilitation/Reintegration%20Roadmap.jpg)](/images/Rehabilitation/Reintegration%20Roadmap.jpg)
+< To Redesign >